 Rule 27.4.
 Early Termination of Probation

 Discretionary Probation Termination.
 At any time during the term of probation, the court may terminate probation and discharge the probationer as provided by law.
-The court may take such action on the probation officer’s motion or on its own, but only after any required notice to the victim and the State.
+The court may take such action on the probationer’s motion, the probation officer’s motion, or on its own, but only after any required notice to the victim and the State.

 Earned Time Credit Probation Termination.
 The court may reduce the term of supervised probation for earned time credit as provided by law.